Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Experiments

 \subsection{Main Results}

-\textbf{Learning from self-sampled programs improves \patk.} \autoref{fig:main-results} shows the performance on two datasets by learning from self-sampled FCPs and PCPs using MLE-Aug, compared with MLE on single gold program.
+\textbf{Learning from self-sampled solutions improves \patk.} \autoref{fig:main-results} shows the performance on the two datasets by learning from self-sampled FCSs and PCSs using MLE-Aug (orange bars), compared with MLE on single reference solution (blue bars).
 We can see that our proposed method can greatly improve \patk, especially for higher $k$ values.
-By inspecting the $k$ generated programs for each task, we find that there is more diversity in the programs that the model generates using our method.
-More specifically, we calculate the ratio of \textit{unique} programs from the 100 samples for the comparison in \autoref{fig:gsm-125m}, and find that while 30.5\% of them are unique for our approach but only 20.8\% for the model trained with MLE.
-By comparing different base model sizes, we can see that learning from self-sampled programs can help with both small and large program synthesis models, with a 12.3\% and 9.0\% \patks{100} improvement on GSM5.5K-Python for GPT-Neo-125M and GPT-Neo-2.7B, respectively.
-We also compare our method with previous work on the original test sets of Grade-school-math and MathQA-Python.
-The results are shown in \autoref{tab:mathqa-full-test} and \autoref{tab:gsm-test}.
-We can see that our method improves over all previous methods on MathQA-Python.
-On Grade-school-math, some of the prior works are evaluated on a different format of NL inputs than ours, so they are not directly comparable.
-We test Codex using the same input in a few-shot setting, and we find that our method achieves better \patks{1} while being significantly worse in \patks{100} compared with Codex.\footnote{Due to the little information we have about Codex (\eg model size, training data), it is hard to derive any conclusion.
-However, we found that the programs Codex generates are much more diverse.}
+By comparing different model sizes, we can see that learning from self-sampled solutions can help with both small and large models, with a +12.3\% and +9.0\% \patks{100} improvement on GSM5.5K-Python for GPT-Neo-125M and GPT-Neo-2.7B, respectively and a +3.1\% and +8.6\% \patks{80} improvement on MathQA-Python-Filtered for GPT-Neo-125M and GPT-Neo-2.7B, respectively.
+We note that our approach does not improve \patks{1}, which is expected as learning from multiple targets mainly helps with increasing the diversity of the sampled solutions rather than improving the most-probable solution (for which MLE is better suited).